top of page

 Toranomon, Tokyo

-The Toranomon Hills Tower, one of Tokyo’s tallest skyscrapers, is flanked by two impressive new companions: an office tower, 36 stories and 185 metres high, and a residential tower, Japan’s tallest residential skyscraper at 54 stories and 220 metres high.
+The Toranomon Hills Tower, one of Tokyo's tallest skyscrapers, now has two remarkable new companions: a 36-story, 185-meter-high office tower and Japan's tallest residential skyscraper, standing at 54 stories and 220 meters.
 A green, publicly accessible plateau connects all three high-rise buildings at the first above-ground level.
-Christoph Ingenhoven is the first German architect since 1895 – since the headquarters of the Japanese Ministry of Justice by Berlin architects Hermann Ende and Wilhelm Böckmann – to build again in the Japanese capital.
+Christoph Ingenhoven is the first German architect since 1895—following the design of the Japanese Ministry of Justice headquarters by Berlin architects Hermann Ende and Wilhelm Böckmann—to construct a building in the Japanese capital.

 NETWORK / LOCATIONS